Adult-Gerontology Primary Care Nurse Practitioner (MS)

 Program Description

 The Adult-Gerontology Primary Care Nurse Practitioner Program prepares NPs to be educated, certified, and licensed to practice as primary care providers for young adults, adults, and older adults.
 In this role, students will provide direct healthcare services by assessing and managing both health and acute and chronic illness states.
-You will develop competencies in health promotion, health protection, disease prevention, and management.
+Students will develop competencies in health promotion, health protection, disease prevention, and management.
 Our students work in community settings such as outpatient clinics, provider's offices, long-term care settings, and patients' homes.
 In this specialty NPs and their patients develop satisfying long-term relationships and become trusted health counselors and providers of primary healthcare.

 Highlights